Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: Conclusions

-\textbf{Conclusions.} We have shown that Quantum Floquet Engineering is much more complex than its classical counterpart, even in the case of large cavity frequency, where one expects that the cavity photons can be easily traced-out and light-matter correlations neglected, without relevant consequences.
-While the connection between the classical and quantum case has been explored before \cite{Sentef2020, quantumtoclassical}, the role of quantum correlations has been so far neglected.
-To explore this, we have developed a non-perturbative truncation method that allows us to reduce the highly non-linear gauge-invariant Hamiltonian, describing a chain coupled to a cavity, to a simpler one that remains valid for arbitrary light-matter coupling.
+We have shown that Quantum Floquet Engineering (QFE) in cavity materials is more complex than its classical counterpart, even in the case of large cavity frequency, where one would naively expect that the cavity photons can be easily traced-out and light-matter correlations neglected, without relevant consequences.

+Our work deals with the general question: what is the role of light-matter correlations in Quantum Floquet Engineering, and how does it allow us to go beyond Semi-Classical Floquet engineering (SCFE)?
+This is in fact a relevant question, since light-matter correlations are, by definition, absent in the classical case, and can therefore set apart both cases.
+While some connections between the SCFE and QFE have been previously explored \cite{Dmytruk2022,quantumtoclassical}, the particular role of light-matter correlations has been so far neglected in this context.
+For this, we have developed a non-perturbative truncation method to reduce the highly non-linear gauge-invariant Hamiltonian, to a simpler one that remains valid for arbitrary coupling and correctly detects changes in the symmetries that are relevant for the topology.

+While this truncation scheme is general and valid for arbitrary lattice systems, we have considered a SSH chain coupled to the cavity to investigate the interplay between light-matter interaction and topological properties~\cite{PhysRevB.84.195413, PhysRevB.99.235156, breakdownprot, Dmytruk2022}.
+We have shown that the interaction with the cavity can control the existence of edge states via the coupling strength and the number of photons in the cavity.
+The later is a tuning parameter absent in SCFE.